kubryant/kubryant.in-old/README.md

 templating is handled by Jade

 # to run
+cd client
-cd client && npm install && bower install
+npm install && bower install
+webpack
+cd ../
-cd ../ && go install
+go install
+kubryant.in